-This course has goals for the areas of reading, writing, speaking and listening, and language in an effort to make students able to read and write confidently in all subject areas.
-The students will continue to develop their research skills by drawing evidence from different texts that support their own writing.
+This course has goals for the areas of reading, writing, speaking and listening, and language to make students able to read and write confidentlyin all subject areas.
+The students will continue to develop their research skillsby drawing evidence from different texts that support their own writing.